keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 **Linux Command**

-What is the command to check the content of local routing table?
+What is the command to check the content of the local routing table?

 ```bash
 $ ip route